TimSchoendorf/Brainstorm/use_cases/chat_engine/Comment_On_Discussion.md

-# Use-Case Specification: Getting in Touch
+# Use-Case Specification: Commenting a discussion

-# 1. Getting in Touch
+# 1. Commenting a discussion

 ## 1.1 Brief Description
+As stated above, the ability to write comments on a post inside the existing chat allows for more focused discussions on said topic and as well the option to have all of it in one place, accessable through the categorie storage.

 ## 1.2 Mockup